boazy/ybb/README.md

 - 📚 **Smart Window Stacking** - Automatically stack window siblings based on split orientation
 - 🔄 **Split Direction Switching** - Switch the split direction of consecutive window siblings
 - 🎯 **Intelligent Window Resizing** - Context-aware resizing that understands your BSP layout
+- 🗑️ **Window Closing** - Close windows individually or close all other windows in a space
 - 🎨 **Rich Console Output** - Beautiful colored output with automatic terminal detection
 - 🔧 **Flexible Configuration** - Global options for verbosity and color control
 - ⚡ **Fast and Lightweight** - Built with Python 3.13+ and modern tooling